Indigenous Identity Confirmation For BIHI

 How To Submit

-Evidence from option 1. or 2. and your name should be submitted to Indigenous Initiatives through the Indigenous Identity Confirmation Secure Link as a PDF.
+Evidence from option 1. or 2., your name and email address should be submitted to Indigenous Initiatives through the Indigenous Identity Confirmation Secure Link as a PDF.

 Evidence may be accepted on a case-by-case basis.